mozilla-conduit/review/README.md

 - `--no-bookmark` : used only when patching a Mercurial repository.
 If not provided - `moz-phab` will create a bookmark (based on the last revision number) for the new DAG branch point.
 The default behavior [is configurable](#configuration).

+- `--no-topic` : used only when patching a Mercurial repository.
+Requires the `topic` extension to be enabled.
+If not provided and enabled in the configuration - `moz-phab` will create a topic (based on the last revision number) for the new DAG branch point.
+The default behavior [is configurable](#configuration).

 - `--no-branch`: used only when patching a Git repository.
 If not provided - `moz-phab` will create a branch (based on the revision number).
 Otherwise